Capital Gains Tax · Calculator

 Does this apply to my main residence?

 No — the main residence exemption is unchanged.
-Eligible new builds and small business CGT concessions also keep the 50% discount.
+New residential dwellings are the only asset class that retains the 50% discount (your choice of discount or indexation); affordable housing keeps its existing up-to-60% discount, and the four small business CGT concessions survive.
 Tick the exemption box and the calculator shows no reform impact.

 Which date controls the CGT event?